Hakuhodo

-Hakuhodo Inc. (株式会社博報堂, Kabushiki-gaisha Hakuhōdō) is a Japanese advertising and public relations company.
+Hakuhodo Inc. (株式会社博報堂, Kabushiki-gaisha Hakuhōdō) is a Japanese advertising and public relations company owned by Hakuhodo DY Holdings.
 It is headquartered at Akasaka Biz Tower in Akasaka, Minato, Tokyo.

 History

 Hakuhodo is one of the oldest advertising agencies in Japan and was founded by Hironao Seki at Nihonbashi-Honshiroganecho, Tokyo, as an advertising space broker and wholesale distributor for educational magazines in October 1895.

-In 1910 the company broke from its obscurity by contracting to place front page newspaper ads.
+In 1910 the company broke from its obscurity by contracting to place front-page newspaper ads.

 Their growth over the next few decades came from: